 Pella Historical Village Museum & Vermeer Windmill Tour

-The Vermeer Windmill, at 126 feet, anchors this 23 building complex.
-The mill is the largest working windmill in the United States.
+The Vermeer Windmill, at 126 feet, is the largest working windmill in the United States, and all windmill tours are assigned a specific time.
+Be sure to get your “Fast Pass” timed ticket at either the North Gate or the Gift Shop.
 A tour of the Village includes a guided tour of the mill (including the grinding and observation level) as well as the Wyatt Earp House, the Werkplaats, Van Spanckeren’s General Store, Beason – Blommers Grist Mill, Dutch bakery, and more than 28,000 tulips planted throughout the village.
-Craft demonstrations take place throughout the day and include: Yoke carving, Rope making, Needlework, Blacksmithing, Hindeloopen painting, Quilting, Wooden shoe production, Rug braiding, Spinning, and Dutch letter baking (through noon each day).
+Craft demonstrations take place throughout the day and include: yoke carving, rope making, needlework, blacksmithing, Hindeloopen painting, quilting, wooden shoe production, rug braiding, spinning, and Dutch letter baking (through noon each day).
 Tours begin at North gate.
 Open 9:00 am-5:00 pm Wednesday and 9:00 am-6:00 pm Thursday-Saturday.
 Tickets are $15 for adults, $5 for children, under 5 free.

 Pella City Tour

 Take a narrated open–air wagon tour of Pella!
 A spieler (guide) will point out Pella’s many highlights as you travel past tulip gardens and historical landmarks.
-Tours take approximately 1 hour.
-Hours are 9:00 am–4:30 pm Wednesday; 8:30 am–12:15 pm & 4 pm–6 pm Thursday–Saturday. $5 for adults, $3 youth.
+Tours take approximately 45 minutes.
+Hours are 9:00 am–4:30 pm Wednesday; 8:30 am–12:15 pm & 4 pm–6 pm Thursday–Saturday. $5 for adults, $3 youth (ages 5-18).

 Scholte House Museum

 Located at 608 Lincoln Street, the Thomas F. and Nancy Tuttle Log House is the oldest building in Pella and is preserved and maintained by Historic Pella Trust.
+This “birthplace of Pella” is the cabin where Dominie Scholte purchased the land that became the heart of Pella.
 The cabin is a wood, 1.5 story “single-pen” (one room dwelling), originally constructed in 1843 with walls made of square hewn walnut logs about 6×6 inches.
-Tours 9am-5pm. # for adult and $5 for family.
+Tours 9 am-5 pm. $3 for adult and $5 for family.

 Fire House Museum